 Newcastle University has an excellent pedigree in research and teaching with a strong interdisciplinary research base.
 In the UK it ranks in the top 5 for both hospital- and laboratory-based clinical subjects, with two-thirds of the outputs classified as world leading or internationally excellent in the areas of ageing, chronic disease, genetics and stem cells.

-Newcastle upon Tyne NHS Hospital Foundation Trust (NuTH) is one of the most successful teaching NHS Trusts in the country.
+The Newcastle upon Tyne Hospitals NHS Foundation Trust (NuTH) is one of the most successful teaching NHS Trusts in the country.
 In partnership with the University and NuTH, the John Walton Muscular Dystrophy Research Centre is a clinical and research reference centre that is led by clinically active professors providing a depth of clinical expertise unparalleled elsewhere in the UK.

 In addition to housing the regional diagnostic service for neuromuscular diseases for the northern region, the centre is the base for the Highly Specialised Service for Limb-girdle muscular dystrophies and attracts both clinical and laboratory referrals from the UK and beyond.
 The clinical team based at the centre runs multidisciplinary paediatric and adult neuromuscular clinics for over 1200 neuromuscular patients annually throughout the North of England.
 Clinics are held both in Newcastle and at a range of other locations throughout the region, in conjunction with local physiotherapists and other local staff.
 The centre has collaborative links with colleagues in cardiology, respiratory support, orthopaedics, neuropathology and other specialities.

-Thanks to the strong links with the research team the JWMDRC has been actively involved in delivering novel treatments in clinic bringing together clinicians across different disciplines at the NuTH.
+Thanks to the strong links with the research team the JWMDRC has been actively involved in delivering novel treatments in clinic bringing together clinicians across different disciplines at NuTH.
 The centre welcomes visiting doctors and other staff for specialised training in neuromuscular disease diagnosis and management.

 Our team of 80+ people based at Newcastle University and its associated hospitals work together towards the development and application of genomic and translational medicine to improve the health outcomes of people living with neuromuscular diseases.